A content agency writing stories about technology

 Johnson’s bold strategy paid off in a big way - it turned his whole campaign around.

-His helicopter tour became known as the “Johnson City Windmill” and rural votes for the primary swayed increasingly in Johnson’s favor, winning him the Texas senate primary and, later, election.
+His helicopter tour became known as the “Johnson City Windmill” and rural votes for the primary swayed increasingly in Johnson’s favor, winning him the Texas senate primary and election.
 From there, he would one day become the 36th President of the United States.

 So, what does Quill do?